interop-alliance/life-server/README.md

 **Does not support:**

-* Not published to `npm`, intended to be installed and run from git.
 * Using an external WebID on signup
 * `acl:origin` checking or Trusted Apps (uses [`solid-permissions`](https://github.com/interop-alliance/solid-permissions)
     instead of [`acl-check.js`](https://github.com/solid/acl-check) for access control)